Tips for Parents

 Be patient.
 Destination Imagination is Challenge based and process based.
 It also helps kids make friends and learn to work together.
 This means that a team will take a unique path to a unique solution.
 It will take time, and the kids may experience conflict along the way.
 The key is helping the kids to process the experience as they go.
 Give them an avenue to discuss opinions and vent frustrations together.

-There are also a variety of marketing tools that are available for free on our Downloads Page.
+There are also a variety of marketing tools that are available for free here.
 The tools are great for anyone looking to learn more about Destination Imagination, and can also be handed out to interested parties.

 Destination Imagination Instant Challenges require teams to engage in quick, creative and critical thinking.
 At a tournament, a team will receive an Instant Challenge and the materials with which to solve it.
 The team members must think on their feet by applying appropriate skills to produce a solution in a period of just 5 to 8 minutes.